Our Team

 Project Manager, Boîte Schools Chorus and Boîte Millennium Chorus

-Bec James (she/her) is an artist and has had a passion for music throughout her life.
+Bec (she/her) is an artist who has had a passion for music throughout her life.
 She was a member of The Australian Girls Choir and continued this love of singing in several bands as an adult.
-Now managing her business, ’Bec’s Treehouse Art School’, which she has run for over 15 years and has brought joy to thousands of children across Australia at festivals, shopping centres and artist residencies.

 Our Volunteers